 or you may call our toll-free number at (800) 583-1560.

-You have the right to make or obtain one transportable copy, no more than twice in a twelve-month period, of your personal information that we have collected in the period that is 12 months prior to the request date.
+Only you, or someone legally authorized to act on your behalf, may make a request to know or delete related to your Personal Information.
+You have the right to make or obtain one transportable copy, no more than twice in a twelve-month period, of your Personal Information that we have collected in the period that is 12 months prior to the request date.

 To opt-out of this site selling any of the information it collects about you to third parties and to delete all such information, we offer an “Opt-Out” Option, which can be accessed via the following page: https://optout.networkadvertising.org/.